svenakela/Cassandra-Testbase/readme.md

 ## Main Features ##

 * Creates an embedded Cassandra node for unit testing internally
-* Checks for open ports at startup
+* Checks for open ports at startup and assigns automatically to the server
-* Runs the embedded instance within your build or target directory
+* Runs the embedded instance under a unique temp folder, multiple builds can execute in parallel

 ## How to use ##